-The 'Gossip Girl' Reboot Will Be A "Continuation" Of The Series, According To Executive Producer Josh Schwartz
+The New 'Gossip Girl' Reboot Will Be A "Continuation," According To Exec Producer Josh Schwartz

 Hey Upper-East Siders, there's big Gossip Girl news.
 On Friday, July 26, producer Josh Schwartz discussed the Gossip Girl reboot, and described the series as more of a "reimagining" of the popular CW show, as per Deadline.
 Schwartz, who co-created the original show with Stephanie Savage, told a panel during the Television Critics Association summer press tour that the new version would be an extension of the world created in the show's first six seasons.
 The creators were reportedly not interested in bringing back the CW cast as adults, and wanted to evolve the story to fit a new generation.
 There's still hope for fans of Dan, Serena, Blair, Nate, and the rest of the crew, however, as the producer also noted that he'd reached out to the original Gossip Girl stars about potential involvement in the series.